Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Returns: cls.instance

         - initDb(): void
-            - Initalizes the Mongo DB and replies to user if database was successful or not in starting sequence
+            - Initializes the Mongo DB and replies to the user if the database was successful or not in the starting sequence
             - Pre-conditions: none
             - Parameters: self
             - Returns: none

         - findUser():
-            - Command to find a username of current user within database
+            - Command to find a username of the current user within the database
             - Pre-conditions: None
             - Parameters: self, username
             - Returns: self.userCollection.find_one(query), displays the user if it was found